Art&Craft - Deco&Design - DIY Finishing - Finishing Techniques

 I want the look of the furniture to be antique, shabby chic style.
 How do I make the transformation?

-How to make the transformation of furniture
+How to transform furniture

 I want the look of the furniture to be antique, shabby chic style.
 How do I make the transformation?